Last Updated on

 Today, social media is everything.
-Make a polite post on either Facebook or Instagram letting people know the few guidelines you would like them to follow when visiting you.
+Make a polite post on either Facebook or Instagram letting people know the few guidelines you would like them to follow when they visit you.

 2. Wear Your Baby

-Whether it is on the room to the hospital door, or even your home, make sure to post a list of do’s and don’t for visitors to follow when visiting baby.
+Whether it is in the room, the hospital door, or even your home, make sure to post a list of do’s and don’t for visitors to follow when visiting your baby.

-Visiting boundaries is a rather sensitive topic as no new parent wants to offend the people who want to share in their joy at the birth of their precious child.
-However, newborns do not yet have a very developed immune system, and so it is wise for parents to be careful of how many people touch the little one.
+Visiting boundaries is a rather sensitive topic as no new parent wants to offend the people who want to be a part of the celebration of the birth of their precious child.
+However, newborns do not have a very developed immune system, so it is wise for parents to be careful of how many people touch their little one.

 Also Read: How to Hold an Infant Properly?